codophilic/Learn-SQL-Server-Queries/Queries.md

           1 ABC             IT                    1000.0000           1
 ```

-- When we insert data into `employee` table, we don't need to pass value for `empid` column, it gets automatically generated.
+- When we insert data into `employee` table, we don't need to pass value for `empid` column, it gets automatically generated. `IDENTITY(1,1)` means starting from the value 1 (first insert will have ID as 1) and incrementing by 1 with each new row insertion.
 - If you try to enter the value explicitly , you will get an error

 ```